Controls

 Confirming the dialog triggers several things at once:

-• A new [Components] section appears in the Explorer, holding the master of your component (HeaderBar in this example).
+• A new [Components] section appears in the Explorer, holding your component (HeaderBar in this example).

-• A new [Components] category appears in the control area.
+• A [Components] category appears in the control area.
 From there the component can be dragged onto any screen, just like any other control.
-Each group created this way is another instance that stays linked to the master.
+Each placement created this way is a slave instance that stays linked to the master.

 Component in the Explorer and the control area